-Academic Career & Executive Search is pleased to assist Kansas State University in their search for a Registrar.
+Academic Career & Executive Search is pleased to assist Kansas State University in their search for a Dean of Libraries.

-This is a remarkable opportunity for a seasoned leader and change agent to serve as the Registrar within a public R1, land-grant, university comprised of four campuses and a foundation.
-The University serves over 22,000 students.
+This is an extraordinary opportunity for a dynamic, visionary, and experienced leader to serve as the next dean of K-State Libraries, a public R1, land-grant, university comprised of four campuses and nine colleges.
+The University serves approximately 21,000 students.

 Core Duties and Responsibilities:

 Works effectively and collaboratively to lead, execute, and manage change within K-State Libraries.
 This includes building on the successes of the Libraries’ K-State 2025 plan; refining and articulating K-State Libraries academic mission, vision, and educational philosophy; developing strategic directions for K-State Libraries and its collections and services for students and faculty; updating the Libraries strategic plan and aligning it with the K-State 2025 visionary plan goals; and providing visionary and effective leadership to library faculty and staff to collectively execute library strategies and achieve strategic goals.